 |Class||Min.
 Seq.
 Writes||Min.
 Random Read||Min.
 Random Write||Ideal Workload|

-You may have noticed Samsung's dominance in the flash drive sector if you've upgraded your desktop with solid state drives over the years and there's a good chance that the company's memory chips are in your smartphone.
-That being the case, it shouldn't come as too much of a surprise to see a Samsung-branded microSD card listed here.
+You may have noticed Samsung's driving force in the flash drive market is not limited to high-speed SSDs and there's a good chance that the company's memory chips are in your phone, too.
+Thus, it shouldn't come as a surprise to see a Samsung-branded microSD cards listed here.

 Best High Performance microSD Card